Heatblur-Simulations/f-4e-manual/src/cockpit/wso/pedestal_group.md

 # Pedestal Group

-This area behind the stick contains the radar screen, as well as the controls for the targeting pod.
+This area behind the stick contains the radar screen (1), the DSCG controls (2) as well as the controls for the targeting pod (3).

 ![wso_dscg_knobs_above](../../img/wso_dscg_knobs_above.jpg)